 - After deducting the local administrative fee, those who can present a medical certificate within five days after the test date are eligible for reimbursement.

 After deducting your cancellation/postponement fee, you can request a test day transfer if you need to modify your test date at least five weeks prior to the already scheduled test date.
 Ensure that the new test date must fall three months or less after the initial test date.
 For the change in test date, candidates must pay an administrative fee of INR 3,300 inclusive of all taxes.

 IELTS Exam Dates in India

 The official institution in charge of administering the IELTS is IDP India.
 There are several opportunities throughout the year to take the IELTS exam.
-Candidates are recommended to choose an IELTS exam date in 2022 that works best for them while keeping in mind the deadlines for applying to universities.
-To avoid any last-minute mistakes, students planning to take the IELTS are recommended to select a test date three to four months before to the application deadline.
+Candidates are recommended to choose an IELTS exam date in 2023 that works best for them while keeping in mind the deadlines for applying to universities.
+To avoid any last-minute mistakes, students planning to take the IELTS are recommended to select a test date three to four months before the application deadline.
 The IELTS exam is offered in several of India’s major cities.

 IELTS India Exam Format

 The IELTS India exam pattern consists of four sections.
 They are as follows:

 |IELTS Reading Test||60 minutes|

 |IELTS Speaking Test||11-14 minutes|